-Róisín Dubh has been selected as featured performers at the New York State Music Education Conference, December 3, 2015.
+Róisín Dubh will be featured at the opening concert for the 2015 New York State Music Education Conference on December 3.
 And join us as we return to Eastman's Kilbourn Hall for the Rochester Fringe Festival on September 19!

 For fifteen years, East Rochester High School's Róisín Dubh has used traditional music, traditional instruction, and student creativity to create an experience that is like no other for musician and audience.